lino-framework/lino/docs/tutorials/dumpy.rst

 Conclusion
 ----------

-Self-written "intelligent" fixtures are an important tool as long as
+Python fixtures are an important tool as long as

 - you are in "demo mode"
 - you are preparing your local demo database
-- you don't want your data to persistent forever
+- you don't want your data to persist forever
 - there may be important changes in the database structure